-swissnex China has a leading role in the Swiss university alumni activities in Shanghai area.
+swissnex China plays a leading role in the Swiss alumni activities in the Shanghai area.

 All Swiss Schools and Universities Alumni Gathering 2015

 Networking and Swiss innovation were the cornerstones of this year’s All Swiss Schools and Universities Alumni Gathering in Shanghai.
 It was not a big surprise to see the Italian restaurant Gemma that served as the venue for the event filled with fascinating people from all around the world; if you assemble Swiss alumni – usually a guarantee for extraordinary personal experiences and stories – in Shanghai – the place where networking and socializing are the central features of everyday life – a bustling night is on the schedule.

 And that’s exactly what happened: more than 200 guests filled the place to the last square meter and our Italian hosts almost ran out of their beloved antipasti, pasta and dolci.
 Italian treats together with Swiss wine ensured the physical well-being of all our guests.